of Mary L. Wilson and C. Peck

 Please say which of the specimens sent are known to be edible and if they can be named in their present condition I would be grateful.

-the poor paper on which my sketches are made.
-I am at a distance from
+apologize for the poor paper on which my sketches are made.
+I am at a

 Yours very truly